 Level 8 (Morphs & Lore Books)

 - Morph Fungal Growth (Green Balance) into Enchanted Growth

-- Morph Wall of Elements into Elemental Blockade (Destruction Staff) as soon as possible
+- Morph Wall of Elements into Unstable Wall of Elements (Destruction Staff) as soon as possible

 Depending on how you level (quest, grind, etc.), you should have found your first lore book by now.
 These are books spread throughout the world and shimmer blue.
 They will help you level a new skill line called Mages Guild.
 You will need that for this build.
 Best would be maximum (Rank 10), but it can be a bit tedious, so don’t worry if you haven’t reached maximum rank by reaching Level 50.

 - Morph Scorch (Animal Companions) into Deep Fissure

 Also choose the Prophet’s Inferno Staff from the rewards and continue choosing this reward, unless you find something better, of course, or get something crafted/craft something yourself.

 Congratulations, you have reached your first game changing milestone with the Magicka Warden Beginner Guide!

 We have to cover some ground now, so read carefully.

 These are the things you will receive and get access to: